tvanmaren/Galvanize_Classified_3/README.md

 ### Must haves

-The app should do the following
+The app should implement the following:

-- Valid well implemented HTML and CSS
+- Valid, well-implemented HTML and CSS
 - Readable and logical JavaScript
-- Responsive for different screen sizes and orientations
+- Responsiveness for different screen sizes and orientations
-- Have a logical and intuitive UI
+- A logical and intuitive UI

 # Tips